-Albert Fannjiang^{}, Wenjing Liao Department of Mathematics UC Davis, CA 95616-8633.
+Albert Fannjiang\, Wenjing Liao Department of Mathematics UC Davis, CA 95616-8633.

-Abstract - Theory of absolute uniqueness for phase retrieval with random illumination is presented.
+Abstract - Theory of absolute uniqueness for phase magnitude sampled on the regular grid retrieval with random illumination is presented.
 Suitable random illumination eliminates all sources of ambiguity, trivial and nontrivial.
 As a result, random-illumination-aided phase retrieval algorithms can accurately recover objects with a below-Nyquist sampling rate close to the minimum and reduce the number of iterations by order of magnitude.